 - Challenges and Objectives: A 2-3 paragraph description of the customer's challenges, prior to using your product or service.
 This section should also include the goals or objectives the customer set out to achieve.

-- Your method: A 2-3 paragraph section that describes how your product or service provided a solution to their problem.
+- How Product/Service Helped: A 2-3 paragraph section that describes how your product or service provided a solution to their problem.

 - Results: A 2-3 paragraph testimonial that proves how your product or service specifically benefited the person or company, and helped achieve its goals.
 Include numbers to quantify your contributions.